milanmandal/milanmandal/README.md

 - 👨🏽‍💻 Currently pursuing B.Tech in Electronics & Communication Engineering at Vellore Institute of Technology, Vellore

 - 🌱 Full-Stack Web developer using the MERN stack.
-I have a Beginner level experience in Software Development (Desktop App) using ElectronJS
+Beginner level experience in Software Development (Desktop App) using ElectronJS

 - ⚡️ Have a Look at my repos and maybe contribute as well! :smiley: